sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 The maximum request body size to accept in bytes including while streaming.
 Defaults to 512kb.
 You can disable this option with a value of 0 and implement a custom check in [`handle`](hooks#server-hooks-handle) if you need something more advanced.

-### `TIMEOUT`
+### `IDLE_TIMEOUT`

 When using systemd socket activation specifies the number of seconds after which the app is automatically put to sleep when receiving no requests.
 If not set, the app runs continously.
-See [Socket Activation](#socket-activation) for more details.
+See [Socket activation](#socket-activation) for more details.

 ## Options